HonYaoZhi/Arithmetic_Expression_Evaluator/README.md

 # Arithmetic Expression Evaluator

-A command-line arithmetic calculator written in Haskell with proper error handling.
+A command-line arithmetic calculator written in Haskell with proper error handling and modular architecture.

 ## Features